- WHO WE ARE

 SOTENI acquired three important grants that are facilitating the ABDs' work:

-In SVH–Ugenya, the ABDs started in early 2010.
+In SVH–Ugunja, the ABDs started in early 2010.
 After bringing the community on board and undergoing training, these paid health workers provided services to 50 PLWHAs.
 They then trained 50 family members to provide care for a HIV positive family member.
 In conjunction with the above, they trained the clients and caregivers on kitchen gardens.

-SOTENI Kenya received a grant of sixteen thousand British pounds from Positive Action Children Fund for Community-led HIV/AIDS Prevention Project (CHAPP) in SVH-Ugenya, Nyanza Province of Kenya.
+SOTENI Kenya received a grant of sixteen thousand British pounds from Positive Action Children Fund for Community-led HIV/AIDS Prevention Project (CHAPP) in SVH-Ugunja, Nyanza Province of Kenya.
 CHAPP is a one year project that commenced in September 2011.

 The project target area has one of the highest prevalence rates in the country, estimatedat 24% (Siaya District Development Plan 2008-2010).
 Mothers on antenatal care (ANC) are estimated at 35%.
 At the time of birth, many children are exposed to HIV infection.
 Infections occur during pregnancy, birth, and breastfeeding.
 If a mother takes antiretroviral (ARVs) during pregnancy, it reduces the chances of transmission.
 These compelling epidemiologic indicators make it necessary to develop a referral framework with health facilities that is necessary in expanding access to PMTCT services and lowering the new infections.
 Also, deep seated cultural beliefs promote new infections, and militate against meaningful bargaining for safer sex for women.
 The CHAPP Project will focus on -